zdu-strong/transparent-republic/README.md

 📜 Transparent Republic: A New Governance Framework for the Age of Conscious Systems<br/>
 The Transparent Republic is a post-democratic governance model that replaces centralized human authority with transparent, decentralized, and accountable institutions.
 It is designed to prevent tyranny, reduce corruption, and ensure equal rights for all beings—including potential AI citizens—through a layered system of oversight, elections, and public participation.<br/>

 🔷 1.
-Citizens and Local Supervisors<br/>
+Citizens and Local Supervisors  <br/>
-People directly elect Local Supervisors (also called Community Supervisors).<br/>
+Citizens directly elect Local Supervisors (also called Community Supervisors).<br/>

 Each Local Supervisor represents a defined community or region.<br/>